 The Lower Colorado River Authority will collect water samples from the Colorado River below O.H.
 Ivie Reservoir to its mouth, as well as all the major tributaries and reservoirs.
-Parameters collected will include field, flow, bacteria, 24 hr dissolved oxygen and conventionals.
-A total of 59 sites will be routinely monitored.
-Sampling frequency at 49 locations will be six times per year, in order to maintain a consistent data set, to determine inter-seasonal variability and examine possible pollution impacts.
-Quarterly monitoring will occur at six locations.
+Parameters collected will include field, flow, bacteria, 24 hr dissolved oxygen, metals in water, and conventional parameters.
+A total of 61 sites will be routinely monitored.
+Sampling frequency at 50 locations will be six times per year, in order to maintain a consistent data set, to determine inter-seasonal variability and examine possible pollution impacts.
+Metals in water will be collected at one of these 50 locations.
+Quarterly monitoring will occur at seven locations.
 These locations are mostly rural and have few sources of large impacts on water quality.
-One location will be monitored semiannually and has little chance of developing water quality concerns.
-24-hr dissolved oxygen will be collected at one site five times per fiscal year
+One location will be monitored twice a year while two locations on Lake Austin will be monitored 8 times a year.
+24-hr dissolved oxygen will be collected at one site five times per fiscal year.

 The Upper Colorado River Authority will collect water samples at sites in the Concho River and upper Colorado River watersheds, including tributaries and reservoirs.
-UCRA's monitoring program will include collection of field, E. coli, flow, and conventional parameters.
-Diel data will be collected at three sites in Segment 1421 which have significant dissolved oxygen issues caused by urban runoff and lack of base flows.
-Nutrients, chlorophyll a and E. coli will be collected quarterly at 33 sites throughout the upper basin.
-Fourteen sites will be monitored twice per fiscal year.
+UCRA's monitoring program will include collection of field, flow, bacteria, 24 hr dissolved oxygen, and conventional parameters.
+Diel data will be collected at four sites, with three in Segment 1421 which has significant dissolved oxygen issues caused by urban runoff and lack of base flows.
+Quarterly sampling will occur at 41 sites throughout the upper basin.
+Six sites will be monitored twice per fiscal year.
 Bacteria will not be collected in segment 1412 due to the inability to meet the holding time for Enterococcus bacteria.
 UCRA sampling frequencies vary from quarterly to semiannually, based upon data needs and shared monitoring with the regional TCEQ offices.

-City of Austin, an in-kind contributor of CRP data, will collect water samples at 17 routine sites in and around Austin.
-Field, conventional, flow, sediment and bacteria will be collected, analyzed and reported for Lady Bird and Walter E. Long lakes and several tributaries to the Colorado River.
+City of Austin, an in-kind contributor of CRP data, will collect water samples at 14 routine sites in and around Austin.
+Field, flow, bacteria, 24 hr dissolved oxygen, metals/organics in sediment, and conventional parameters will be collected, analyzed, and reported for Lake Austin, Lady Bird Lake, and several tributaries to the Colorado River.
 Field measurements are collected at all sites.
-Organics and metals in sediment will be collected from Lake Austin, Lady Bird Lake and Barton SpringNutrients and bacteria will be collected at select sites.
-Chlorophyll a will be collected from select sites in Lady Bird Lake and in Lake Walter E. Long.
-Overall, sampling frequencies vary from once per year to biweekly based on parameter, sites and internal uses for the data.
+Organics and metals in sediment will be collected from Lake Austin and Lady Bird Lake.
+Chlorophyll a will be collected from sites in Lady Bird Lake and Lake Austin.